DeloitteAU/react-habitat/README.md

 ### Update Lifecycle

-React Habitat applications have update "lifecycle methods" that you can override to run code at particular times in the process.
+`ReactHabitat.Bootstrapper` has update "lifecycle methods" that you can override to run code at particular times in the process.
+An update is the event that occurs when registrations are resolved.

 |Method|Description
 |---|---